the-wise-lab/FACSIMILE/readme.md

 ## Installation

-The package can be installed using pip:
+The package can be installed using `pip`:

 ```bash
 pip install facsimile-py